Monique-K/keep-on-trucking/README.md

 ## Getting Started

+First you will want to start your backend server.
+Instructions can be found at [Keep on Trucking-API](https://github.com/Monique-K/keep-on-trucking-API).

-Navigate to the directory where you would like to save the project.
+When your backend server is ready, navigate to the directory where you would like to save the project.
 Run `git clone git@github.com:Monique-K/keep-on-trucking.git`.
 The app will be downloaded into a folder called `keep-on-trucking`.
 Go into that folder and run `npm install` to download all dependencies.

 Now you're ready to roll!

-Start the API first by navigating to the `trucking/trucking-api` directory and running `npm start`

-In a second terminal tab, navigate to `trucking/app` and run `npm start` to start the main app, which will automatically open in a new browser tab.
+Run `npm start` to start the frontend app, which will automatically open in a new browser tab.

 ## Description